QR and LQ Decomposition Matrix Backpropagation Algorithms for Square, Wide, and Deep -- Real or Complex -- Matrices and Their Software Implementation: QR and LQ Backpropagation Algorithms

 where we use the notation $\bar{\bm{Q}}_{prime} \equiv \bar{\bm{Q}} + \bm{Y}\bar{\bm{V}}^T$.
 The rest of the argument for the $d\bm{X}$ term is similar to the argument in Section \ref{sec:qr_sq_deep} since $\bm{X}$ and $\bm{U}$ are square.
 Next, we follow the same process as in the proof of Proposition 1, with $\bm{X}$ in place of $\bm{A}$, $\bm{U}$ in place of $\bm{R}$ and $\bar{\bm{Q}}_{prime}$ in place of $\bar{\bm{Q}}$.
 We use $\bar{\bm{Q}}_{prime}$ instead of simply $\bar{\bm{Q}}$ since $\bm{Q}$ is used in multiple node computations in the computational graph showed in Figure \ref{fig:wide_case_dag}.
 Consequently, using the result in Section 3.1, we get $\bar{\bm{X}} = (\bar{\bm{Q}}_{prime} + \bm{Q} copyltu(\bm{M}))\bm{U}^{-T}$, with $\bm{M} = \bm{U}\bar{\bm{U}}^T - \bar{\bm{Q}}_{prime}^{T}\bm{Q}$.
 Now that we have identified both $\bar{\bm{X}}$ and $\bar{\bm{Y}}$, we concatenate them to obtain $\bar{\bm{A}}$

 as proposed.
-Notice that the calculation of $\bar{\bm{X}}$ in the wide case employs the techniques in Section 3.1 hence either Equation \ref{eqn:a_bar} or the equivalent Equation \ref{eqn:walter} can be employed.
-In Appendix 5.2 we prove that Equation \ref{eqn:a_bar} and Equation \ref{eqn:walter} are equivalent.
+Notice that the calculation of $\bar{\bm{X}}$ for real matrices in the wide case employs the techniques in Section 3.1 hence either Equation \ref{eqn:a_bar} or the equivalent Equation \ref{eqn:walter} can be employed.
+In Appendix 5.2 we prove that Equation \ref{eqn:a_bar} and Equation \ref{eqn:walter} are equivalent for real matrices.
+However they are not equivalent for complex inputs and we will demonstrate in Section 4.
 Where possible we prefer to use Equation \ref{eqn:a_bar} for computational efficiency considerations.

 The connection to the square case simplifies software implementations considerably.
 Although memory is re-used as much as possible for efficiency, additional memory must still be allocated for intermediary results.
 In the MXNet software implementation (C++) Equation \ref{eqn:a_bar} is implemented as a helper and then used directly to either obtain $\bar{\bm{A}}$ directly when $\bm{A}$ is square or deep, or to obtain $\bar{\bm{X}}$ when $\bm{A}$ is deep.
 TensorFlow had already implemented a QR backward method decomposition for square and deep input matrices (Python) and the Equation \ref{eqn:walter} was used.
 We implemented Equation \ref{eqn:walter} as a helper and calculated $\bar{\bm{X}}$ directly using the helper function.
 However, Equation \ref{eqn:a_bar} has a more computationally efficient implementation and should be preferred when possible.
 After obtaining $\bar{\bm{X}}$ and $\bar{\bm{Y}}$ we re-assemble the gradient $\bar{\bm{A}}$ via matrix concatenation.
 Numerical tests to test the correctness of the gradient via central differences were implemented as part of the typical test driven development approach.
 These tests can be referred to in the backend of the aforementioned deep learning frameworks on \href{https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/kernel_tests/qr_op_test.py}{Github}.